Battle of Dyrrhachium (1081): Background

 The Normans first arrived in Southern Italy in 1015 from northern France and served local Lombard lords as mercenaries against the Byzantine Empire.
-As they were paid with lands, soon they were powerful enough to challenge Papal authority; in 1054, they defeated the Pope at the Battle of Civitate, forcing him to acknowledge their authority.
-In 1059, the Pope made Robert Guiscard, of the Hauteville family, Duke of Apulia, Calabria, and Sicily.
+As they were paid with lands, soon they were powerful enough to challenge Papal authority; in 1054, they defeated the Papal States at the Battle of Civitate, forcing the Holy See to acknowledge their authority.
+In 1059, Pope Nicholas II made Robert Guiscard, of the Hauteville family, Duke of Apulia, Calabria, and Sicily.
 However, most of Apulia and Calabria were in Byzantine hands, and Sicily was in Saracen hands.

 By 1071, Robert, together with his brother Roger, had taken over the last Byzantine stronghold in Italy, Bari.
 By the next year, they conquered all of Sicily, ending the Islamic Emirate of Sicily.
 In 1074, the Byzantine Emperor Michael VII sent an envoy to Robert offering the hand of his son Constantine to Robert's daughter Helena.
 Guiscard accepted the offer and sent his daughter to Constantinople.
 However, in 1078, Michael was overthrown by Nicephorus Botaneiates, an event that destroyed any chances Helena had for the throne.
-This gave Robert a motive to invade the empire claiming his daughter had been mistreated; however, his intervention was delayed by a revolt in Italy.
+This gave Robert a pretext to invade the empire claiming his daughter had been mistreated; however, his intervention was delayed by a revolt in Italy.

 Robert conscripted all men of a fighting age into the army, which he refitted.
 Meanwhile, he sent an ambassador to the Byzantine court with orders to demand proper treatment for Helena and to win over the Domestic of the Schools, Alexios.
-The results of these attempts remain unknown, but the ambassador fell under Alexios's charm and as he was returning to Italy, he heard of Alexios's successful coup against Botaneiates, by which he became Alexios I Komnenos.
+The results of these attempts remain unknown, but the ambassador was favorably impressed by Alexios and as he was returning to Italy, he heard of the latters's successful coup against Botaneiates, by which he became Alexios I Komnenos.

 When the ambassador returned, he urged Robert to make peace, claiming that Alexios wanted nothing but friendship with the Normans.
-Robert had no intention of peace; he sent his son Bohemond with an advance force towards Greece and Bohemond landed at Aulon, with Robert following shortly after.
+However, Robert had already committed himself to war; he sent his son Bohemond with an advance force towards Greece and Bohemond landed at Aulon, with Robert following shortly after.